The life of a true solo attorney can feel overwhelming when your caseload is full (or beyond full).

 Yes, there are obviously ways to make it work.
 But too many solo attorneys assume that adding another attorney is the equivalent of doubling their work capacity.
 But not all attorneys are created equal.
-And if you’re a successful solo, that is especially true.
+And if you are a successful solo, that is especially true.

 You have to spend money to make money.
 Starting on the low end, in terms of expense, let’s say you hire a virtual assistant to answer all calls and handle intake.
 Let’s say it costs $600 a month.
 That’s probably too cheap, but just stay with me.

 With that new free time, will you actually generate an extra $600 worth of work?
-If the answer is yes, that’s probably not good enough – because then you are breaking even.
-If, however, it allows you bill another 10 hours a month at $200-$300/hour then it probably makes sense.
-But especially with client intake, you have to consider if that person will continue to sign up the same of cases.
-If the answer is no, then you are spending money to turn people away.
+If the answer is yes, that’s probably not good enough because then you are breaking even.
+If, however, it allows you bill another ten hours a month at $200-$300 an hour then it probably makes sense.
+But especially with client intake, you have to consider if that person will continue to sign up cases.
+Otherwise, you are spending money to turn people away.

 If you hire another attorney, do not underestimate the amount of time you will need to spend supervising them and training them.
 That time will likely surpass the amount of time you save by having them do certain tasks.
 In other words: in the short term, you will likely not free up a ton of time.
 Which means you probably won’t bring in much more.
 Which means you have to support another person on the same income (roughly).

 At a minimum, you have to assume that it will take a significant amount of time before you are able to increase revenue to a level where you can pay them and perhaps pay yourself more.
 You should also assume that you have to extend yourself financially for the first few months (at a minimum).
-So before you bring someone on, make sure you have healthy cash reserves and/or available credit to keep the lights on (and to pay yourself).
+So before you bring someone on, make sure you have healthy cash reserves and available credit to keep the lights on and to pay yourself.

 Bringing someone on can absolutely be the best thing for your practice.
 But make sure you are prepared for, and that you can financially handle, the short-term impact.